rohit-satya/data-source-app/data-source-app/FRONTEND_SUMMARY.md

 ## ✅ **Frontend Implementation Complete!**

-I have successfully created a simple frontend to display the latest metadata for a given connection_id.
+Created a simple frontend to display the latest metadata for a given connection_id.
 The frontend is completely independent of existing components and queries the normalized metadata tables directly.

 ## 🏗️ **Architecture Overview**